jguillen15/jguillen15.github.io/content/blog/how-to-use-the-tool/index.md

 Make sure to name your secret **IDT_CREDENTIALS**, and provide your IDT account details in the dictionary format **{"username":"X","password":"X","ClientID":"X","ClientSecret":"X"}**
 ![Secrets 2](secrets2.jpg)

+To find your API credentials in the IDT webpage, click on your account's name at the top of the page, and then click **My account->API Access**

 Now, all is set up and the tool is ready to use.

 ## Future Work